alibaba/ice/.changeset/README.md

 <img width="701" alt="image" src="https://user-images.githubusercontent.com/44047106/215980879-965da73d-317e-4576-81ee-118e11bcc2d4.png">

-What we need to do is merge the PR to the `release*` branch.
+What we need to do is to merge the PR to the `release*` branch.
+After the `release*` branch was merged to the master branch, the versions will be released automatically.